by KJ Marshall

 Julie’s eyes were intent on her picture as she scribbled her colored pencil across the paper.

-“So,” Michelle looked toward Dan, who was staring at his burger as though he were making love to it.
-“What are you working on these days?”
+“So,” Michelle looked at Dan, who was staring at his burger as though he were making love to it.
+“What are you workin’ on these days?”

 Michelle and Dan had met through their local library in Rebuttal, Alabama.
 They were both writers with big dreams.
 Dan had a few things published on Amazon, but he was no Stephen King; at least not yet.
 His writing style was different than that of Stephen King’s, but Michelle revered his ability to toy with words.